 Dear Contributors,

-This in fact is an interesting scenario; however not new at all.
-The MB act nowhere discusses the cases wherein one has twins in the first or second delivery; and therefore we refer to precedence of judgement given by the honorable courts.
+This is, in fact, an interesting scenario; however, not new at all.
+The Maternity Benefit (MB) Act nowhere discusses the cases wherein one has twins in the first or second delivery; therefore, we refer to the precedent of judgments given by the honorable courts.

-In my view, she is eligible for a full 26 week maternity leave with benefits.
-Going by the logic of two surviving child as the act mentions, it can be argued that in case of twins in the first delivery, double amount of leave and benefits shall be extended as her next delivery will reduce the same benefit.
+In my view, she is eligible for a full 26-week maternity leave with benefits.
+Going by the logic of two surviving children as the act mentions, it can be argued that in the case of twins in the first delivery, double the amount of leave and benefits shall be extended as her next delivery will reduce the same benefit."

 Rahul Chhabra